roop/roop.github.io/work/wireguard.md

   - Minimize dependancies on third-party code
   - Enable a macOS version to be developed with the same code base

-My pitch was accepted, and I'm currently working on this project.
-My work on this project is sponsored by the [NLnet Foundation][nlnet].
+My pitch was accepted.
+My work on this project was sponsored by the [NLnet Foundation][nlnet].

 [nlnet]: http://nlnet.nl/